Skip to content

 Assume participants will optimize for their own benefit.
 If your metric can be gamed without creating real value, it will be.
 The test: if someone figures out the "hack" for your system, does the hack itself produce the outcome you want?
 If yes, the mechanism is robust.
 If no, redesign.

-Any business system — a pricing model, a team structure, a partnership agreement, a community platform — can be evaluated with three questions:
+Any business system — a pricing model, a team structure, a partnership agreement, a community platform — can be evaluated with three questions you already know how to ask:

 Does participation build or deplete the participant's capacity?
 Scrolling a feed depletes attention.
 Contributing expertise to a shared knowledge base builds skill and reputation.
 If your customers or team members are worse off after engaging with your system, the mechanism is extractive regardless of your intentions.